Tropical Weierstrass points and Weierstrass weights

 \end{thm}

+The expression on the right-hand side of the equation is $r + 1$ times the tropical Weierstrass weight in Definition~\ref{def:w_weight_component_intro}, extended to more general subsets of $\Gamma$, see Section~\ref{subsec:W_measure} for details.

 This statement, which involves the metric of $\Gamma$ in a crucial way, gives an essentially complete description of the behavior of Weierstrass points in the tropical limit.
 In particular, if the limit divisor is \wfinite{}, then for every family $(X_t)_{t \neq 0}$ of smooth proper curves approaching a stable curve with dual metric graph $\Gamma$, the limit Weierstrass points are precisely described by the tropical Weierstrass divisor.
-This rigidity type theorem on the limiting behavior of Weierstras points allows us to give a precise count of the number of Weierstrass points going to the nodes or to the smooth parts of a limit stable curve $X_0$ on the given stratum of $\mgbarg{g}$ along the given log-tangent direction from which the family $(X_t)_{t \neq 0}$ approaches $X_0$.
-Moreover, as a special case, the theorem also applies in the arithmetic geometric context in which the curve $X$ is defined over a local field.
+This rigidity type theorem on the limiting behavior of Weierstrass points allows us to give a precise count of the number of Weierstrass points going to the nodes or to the smooth parts of a limit stable curve $X_0$ on the given stratum of $\mgbarg{g}$ along the given direction from which the family $(X_t)_{t \neq 0}$ approaches $X_0$.
+Moreover, as a special case, the theorem also applies in the context of arithmetic geometry in which the curve $X$ is defined over a finite extension of $\QQ_p$.
 As we will show in Section~\ref{subsec:clls_tropicalization}, this theorem holds as well over a field $\K$ of positive characteristic provided that the gap sequence of $\cL$, defined as the sequence of orders of vanishing of the global sections of $\cL$ at a general point of $X$, is the standard sequence $0, 1, \dots, r$.